sonalkumarsute/ticket_booking/README.md

 Add Venue: By clicking on this tab, you can add new venue.

+Add shows: You can add which movie will play at which venue.

 NOTE: To find best seat please check movie page, there you by clicking "Book" option you can find best seat available.